πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 printf("%d\n", r); // 1

-// Handy trick: add comparison results
+// Handy trick: sum the boolean results directly.

 int count = 0;